-- 7.1 Thenue will commence legal proceedings (issue Notice of Proceedings) (NOP) against any tenant who does not make, or fails to honour an arrangement to clear their arrears and that arrear is equal to or greater than two months rental charge. - 7.2 Court action will be commenced when no arrangement has been made or honoured to clear or reduce the arrears. - 7.3 In accordance with the terms of Section 11 of the Homelessness Act 2003 and the Statement of Best Practice on Sustaining tenancies and preventing homelessness, written contact will be made with the Local Authority Homelessness Dept. and contact made with the CHP so that a joint discussion can be arranged with the tenant, the CHP and Thenue representatives when Court Action is raised.
-A record will be kept of such contacts and responses given. - 7.4 In accordance with Pre-Action Requirements introduced in the 2010 Act a NOP will not be issued unless the following requirements have been complied with: - 1.
-The landlord has provided the tenant with clear information about the terms of the tenancy agreement, the outstanding rent and any other outstanding financial obligation of the tenancy, including a description of any charges likely to be incurred if the money is not paid. - 2.
+- 7.1 Thenue will commence legal proceedings (issue Notice of Proceedings) (NOP) against any tenant who does not make, or fails to honour an arrangement to clear their arrears and that arrear is either equal to 2 months rent charge or over £ 500 - 7.2 Court action will be commenced when no arrangement has been made or honoured to clear or reduce the arrears. - 7.2 In accordance with the terms of Section 11 of the Homelessness Act 2003 and the Statement of Best Practice on Sustaining tenancies and preventing homelessness, written contact will be made with the Local Authority Homelessness Dept. so that a joint discussion can be arranged with the tenant. when Court Action is raised.
+A record will be kept of such contacts and responses given. - 7.3 In accordance with Pre-Action Requirements introduced in the 2010 Act a NOP will not be issued unless the following requirements have been complied with: - The landlord has provided the tenant with clear information about the terms of the tenancy agreement, the outstanding rent and any other outstanding financial obligation of the tenancy, including a description of any charges likely to be incurred if the money is not paid. - 2.
 The landlord has made reasonable efforts to provide the tenant with advice and assistance on whether the tenant may be able to get housing benefit or other financial help (such as benefits or grants). - 3.
 The landlord has provided the tenant with information on where to go for debt advice and assistance. - 4.
 The landlord has made reasonable efforts to agree with the tenant a reasonable plan for paying the money due and paying the rent in the future. - 5.
 The landlord has asked the tenant if they have made an application for housing benefit and, if they have done, the landlord has considered the likely effect of that application on the money due. - 6.
-The landlord has considered whether the tenant is taking any other steps to pay the money due. - 7.5 The decision to request a decree for eviction will only be taken when all other means of recovery of rent arrears have been exhausted.
-If decree for eviction is granted we will either through letter or email, inform Social Work Services of the date from which it is valid and provide any new additional information. - 7.6 Every effort will be made by the Income Maximisation Team to maintain personal contact with the tenant throughout the legal process.
-This will include evening or other out of hours visits to their home or workplace if necessary. - 7.7 Decrees for eviction and summary cause action for repayment of rent arrears will be requested at the court hearing.
+The landlord has considered whether the tenant is taking any other steps to

+- pay the money due. - 7.
+The landlord has considered whether the tenant is keeping to an agreed plan for paying the money due and continuing to pay the rent. - 8.
+The landlord has advised the tenant to contact their local authority about their housing situation. - 7.4 The decision to request a decree for eviction will only be taken when all other means of recovery of rent arrears have been exhausted.
+If decree for eviction is granted we will either through letter or email, inform Social Work Services of the date from which it is valid and provide any new additional information. - 7.5 Every effort will be made by the Income Maximisation Team to maintain personal contact with the tenant throughout the legal process.
+This will include evening or other out of hours visits to their home or workplace if necessary. - 7.6 Decrees for eviction and summary cause action for repayment of rent arrears will be requested at the court hearing. - 7.7 Thenue will aim to recover legal costs, as determined by the Court, associated with court action from the tenant when an Eviction is carried out.